djmadeira/lightweight-new-tab-page/readme.md

 # Installation

+* Download `chrome-new-tab-extension.crx`.
-To install, download `chrome-new-tab-extension.crx`.
-Go to chrome://extensions (just paste that in your address bar.)
-Drag the file into that window.
+* Go to chrome://extensions (just paste that in your address bar.)

-It loads in around 50ms if it hasn't been loaded in a while (the default takes around 500).
-This may not matter to some people, but to me it's important.
-Plus, I don't need it phoning home every time I open a new browser tab.

-I plan to add some lightweight customization options in the future, so you can add your own quick links, and a nice recently closed tab recovery section.
-But it's never going to get a big feature list with a weather widget and flickr photos and that nonsense.
-It's just going to be a straightforward new tab page for people who like that sort of thing.
+* Drag the file into that window.

+# Planned features

+I always plan to keep this simple & fast, so I won't add a ton of features.
+I'm open to good ideas, but ultimately this is for me.
+That said, this is licensed under WTFPL; if you want to change it, be my guest!

+* Keyboard shortcut reminders
+* Recently closed tabs
+* Reorder custom links
+* Submit to Chrome Web Store

 # Changelog